 This is a small home featured on Nordic Design a few months ago.
 You can see all pictures here.
 I am a big fan of the styling because it is simple, cozy yet refined.
-The look can easily be recreated:
+And the look can easily be recreated – Here’s how:

 The walls are in a dark grey shade, which enhances the comfortable and inviting atmosphere.
 To keep it bright, the biggest furnishings – the rice paper lamp, the dining table, the sofa, the rug – were kept very light.